CrazyBeastable/Flight_Simulator_with_NEAT_Algo/README.md

 # Flight_Simulator_with_NEAT_Algo
-To launch the only Game use th following Syntax: localhost:{your Port number}/Flight_Simulator_Game.js
+To launch the Game use the following Syntax: localhost:{your Port number}/Flight_Simulator_Game.js